poczujluz/jurek/README.md

 # jurek

-#It is a classic snake game written in bash.
+# It is a classic snake game written in bash.

-#Musisz mieć wszystkie pliki w jednym folderze.
-Aby uruchomić grę uruchom title_page.sh w terminalu.
+# You must have all game files in one folder to run the game and you run it.
+You start the game by running the title_0page.sh file.